gotoai/oumigo/README.md

 capability, and the manager node exposes a unified data plane interface to calling applications.

-Key functions provided by an Oumigo fleet (as of v0.2.0):
+Key functions provided by an OumiGo fleet (as of v0.2.0):

 1. Multiple GPU instance dynamic lifecycle management, supporting vLLM and Transformer backends
 2. Data and control interfaces unification, runtime request routing